anshwupie/anshwupie/README.md

 ## Goals

 • Create meaningful work
-• Help people improve
+• Help people
-• Build freedom
+• Move out and spread love <3

 > What are you waiting for?
 # Contact: